Modelling on the very large-scale connectome: Critical dynamics of discrete threshold models on the connectome

 To understand the collective behaviour of a large amount of neurons, simple discrete models have been used in computer simulations~\cite{KH,Hai}.
-The {\it KKI-18} connectome was first studied using a two-state threshold model in which sites could be inactive or active: $x_i = 0 \ {\rm or} \ 1$~\cite{CCdyncikk}.
+The KKI-18 connectome was first studied using a two-state threshold model, in which sites could be inactive or active: $x_i = 0 \ {\rm or} \ 1$~\cite{CCdyncikk}.
 Later, this study was extended to a three-state model~\cite{GProbcikk} in which sites could become refractory ($x_i = -1$) for one time step, when the activity of the state was lost, before becoming inactive.
-This prevents activated neighbours from immediately reactivating the source, which can lead to propagating fronts, resembling dynamical percolation~\cite{rmp}.
-However, this critical behaviour could occur only in the infinitely long refractory state limit.
+This prevents activated neighbours from immediately reactivating the source, which can lead to propagating fronts, resembling to dynamical percolation~\cite{rmp}.
+However, this critical behaviour can occur only in the infinitely long refractory state limit.
 The application of refractory states is a common feature in brain modelling~\cite{Kandel}.
+It was used in the pioneering brain model by~\cite{Hai}, as well as in a recent numerical work~\cite{Rocha2008}.
+These studies obtained critical behavior, but due to the 998 node sized connectome used they could not resolve the heterogeneity effects and found a Griffiths Phase.
+Note, that ~\cite{Rocha2008} applied the same weight normalization as ~\cite{CCdyncikk}.

 Dynamical processes, mimicking neuronal avalanches, were initiated by activating a randomly selected 'seed' node.
+This was done once at the beginning of the time loop of the simulations.
 At each network update, every node $(i)$ was visited and tested if the sum of incoming weights $W_{ij}$ of active neighbours reached a given threshold value

 where $\delta(i,j)$ is the Kronecker delta function.
 If this condition was met, activation of $x_i = 0$ was attempted with probability $\lambda$.
 Alternatively, an active node was deactivated with probability $\nu$.
 For the refractory version, the intermediate state ($x_i = 1 \to x_i = -1$) was set with probability 1 and deactivation to $x_i = 0$ was done only at the following graph update.